Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 # GreenGardenServicesAndTreeFellingHTMLStructure
 my initial HTML structure
-Joy Mafalo ST1056630
+Author: Joy Mafalo
+Student number: ST1056630

+Project Summary:
 This website showcases all the different services conducted by the organisation solemly focusing on gardening services for residential and commercial clients.

-Easy navigation pane from webpage to webpage that allows customers to scroll up and down on each webpage.
-Part 1 of the project showcases my html structure for the website it includes a homepage, aboutus page, contactus page, enquiery page and a services page.
+This website contains an easy navigation pane from webpage to webpage that allows customers to scroll up and down on each webpage.

-In order to cater to the various screen devices breakpoints and media queries have been used to make sure the user has a seamless user experience whether that be from a tablet,mobile device or laptop.

-The website is does not contain  a loading page as stated in the proposal it was deliberately left out to properly introduce potential customers to the business.
+Content Overview:
+Pages: Home, About us, Contact us, Services, Enquiery.
+Webpage content: Service descriptions, company information and form instructions.
+Images: Are stored inside a folderand are properly linked in HTML.
+Forms: Interactive forms containing glow effects and transitions to make them more engaging.

 Site Map of the website:
-Home page
+Home
 |
-About us
+|---About Us
 |
-Contact us
+|---Contact Us
 |
-Enquiery
+|---Enquiry
 |
-Services
+|--Services

+Interactive Features:
+The enquiry form: Contains a white glow pulse effect that is triggered whenever the user hovers over the form.
+Pulse animation: Is used to provide some visual feedback.
+Buttons: Have a white background whenever a customer hovers over the buttons Responsive design: Breakpoints and media queries have been used to make sure the user has a seamless user experience whether that be from a tablet,mobile device or a laptop.
+Navigation: Easy-to-use navigation pane that links all pages for easier accessibility.

+Version control:
+Github repository has been created with the relevant structure and the neccessary commits that were missing.
+The readme file has been pushed.

 References:
 E Majikijela(mediaqueries)

 CHANGELOG:
 v1.0.0 Initial Release(2025-08-07)